Although not in the medical field, medical topics fascinate this author. Liz urges folks with any medical issues to see their doctors.

 Anxiety and depression are the two most common types of mental illness, from which nearly everyone suffers or has suffered at some point in their lives; of course, there are varying degrees of severity here, as well.

-I was surprised to discover that my lack of ability to understand and grasp mathematical reasoning is actual classified in the DSM 5 as a 'specific learning disorder with impairment in mathematics..'
+I was surprised to discover that my lack of ability to understand and grasp mathematical reasoning is actually classified in the DSM 5 as a 'specific learning disorder with impairment in mathematics..'
 Wow!
 I even have a code: "DSM-5 diagnostic code 315.1.

 In addition to my lack of skill in calculations, I am also somewhat dyslexic where numbers are concerned.
 Dyslexia is the tendency to see or perceive things backwards, such as reading 'saw' for 'was.'